Medigap policies are sold by private companies.

 If you decide to drop your entire Medigap policy, you need to be careful about the timing.
 When you join a new Medicare drug plan, you pay a late enrollment penalty if one of these applies:

-For a free phone consultation, click on this link, complete the form and one of our Professional Estate Planning Consultants will contact you.
+For a free phone consultation, click on this link, complete the form and one of our Business Consultants will contact you.